-Habitat for Humanity of Monroe County’s mission is to eliminate poverty housing by building simple, decent, affordable homes in partnership with qualifying families.
-Habitat homeowners pay interest-free, no-profit mortgages, which are used to build more Habitat houses.
-Because houses are principally built with volunteer labor, mortgage payments are affordable for low-income partners.
+Habitat for Humanity of Monroe County’s mission is to eliminate poverty housing by building decent, affordable homes in partnership with qualifying families.
+The only thing Habitat gives away is an opportunity.
+Our homebuyers’ mortgage payments are recycled to build more Habitat houses.
+Because homes are funded through financial support from individuals like you and principally built with volunteer labor, mortgage payments are affordable for low-income partners.

-Habitat qualifying families, or partner families, are selected based on their need for housing, ability to repay the no-interest mortgage and willingness to partner with Habitat by earning 250 hours of “sweat equity” or volunteer time.
-Through the work of thousands of volunteers and organizations, Habitat for Humanity of Monroe County has built more than 160 homes.
+Future Habitat homeowners are selected based on three basic criteria: 1) their need for housing 2) their ability to repay an affordable mortgage and 3) their willingness to partner with Habitat by earning 250 hours of “sweat equity” or volunteer time.
+Through the work of thousands of volunteers and community partners, Habitat for Humanity of Monroe County has built more than 180 homes.

 Habitat for Humanity of Monroe County was founded in 1988 and operated entirely by volunteers until 1997.
-Now the affiliate has more than 10 full-time staff, three AmeriCorps members, a ReStore discount home improvement store, and housed more than 360 people.
+Now the affiliate has more than 10 full-time staff, a ReStore discount home improvement store, and has housed nearly 700 people.
 Construction for the affiliate’s first neighborhood, Cedar Chase, began in 2008 on Bloomington’s southwest side and is home to more than 30 families.
-The second neighborhood project off the B-Line trail began in 2014.
+The second neighborhood project off the B-Line trail, Trail View, began in 2014.